TonyVoo/Project/README.md

 This chapter provides step-by-step instructions for installing and running the BigMart Sales Prediction web application from the GitHub repository.

+## Objectives

+The objectives of this project are:

+1. To forecast future sales using a given dataset.
+2. To identify key features that significantly impact the sales of specific products.
+3. To determine the most effective algorithm for accurate sales prediction.

 ## Prerequisites

 Before proceeding, ensure that the following prerequisites are met: